Movatterモバイル変換

 Kansas State University is inManhattan, Kansas, which is part of theTopeka, Kansas media market, but it is close to the Wichita market, which encompasses two-thirds of the state (stretching to the border withColorado), including the cities ofDodge City,Garden City,Hutchinson andSalina.

-While theUniversity of Kansas is inLawrence, Kansas, it has close proximity to the Kansas City television market, increasing the base into westernMissouri.
+While theUniversity of Kansas is inLawrence, Kansas, it is officially part of the Kansas City television market, increasing the base into westernMissouri.

 StatePopulation[40]Universities